google/security-research/kernelctf/rules.md

   2. Submit the flag and the hash via [this form](https://forms.gle/JA3XVBdmSbFmhgZQ9) with the additional details requested.

      * Save the link as you’ll have to edit this form later.

+  3. Check the [public spreadsheet](https://docs.google.com/spreadsheets/d/e/2PACX-1vS1REdTA29OJftst8xN5B5x8iIUcxuK6bXdzF8G1UXCmRtoNsoQ9MbebdRdFnj6qZ0Yd7LwQfvYC2oF/pubhtml) that you actually took a free slot and your submission is not a dupe (if there is a race for a slot, it is possible that someone else was faster than you and took the slot).
+If your submission was dupe, you have to wait for new, empty slot to be released.

-  3. Report the vulnerability to security@kernel.org within 7 days of the first form submission.
+  4. Report the vulnerability to security@kernel.org within 7 days of the first form submission.

      * Note: A submission will be considered ineligible if it turns out that this requirement was not respected.

-  4. Make sure that you are credited in the `Reported-By` tag of the patch that fixes the bug.
+  5. Make sure that you are credited in the `Reported-By` tag of the patch that fixes the bug.

      * Use the same email address in the `Reported-By` tag as you use for the form submission or in the "Email address used in Reported-By tag" field of the form.